Chapter 4: The Calm Before The Storm

 Soon after the staircase fiasco, our builder showed us the main electrical conduit shifted during the foundation pour so it was sticking partially out of the wall space.
 See picture:

-So he was asking us if it was okay to fur out the wall a couple inches to cover the pipe.
-We tried to push for other options and they even tried to melt the pipe to bend it but none of it was a safe solution, so we had to thicken the wall, which ate up some living room space.
+So he asked us if it was okay to fur out the wall a couple inches to cover the pipe.
+We tried to push for other options and they even tried to melt the pipe to bend it but none of it was a safe solution, it should have just been buried and redone.
+So they had to thicken the wall, which ate up some living room space.

-It could have been avoided if the pipe was better secured in the foundation wall or better yet, that it was just placed on the outside of the house like it was supposed to be, instead of our builder trying to be clever.
+It could have been avoided if the pipe was better secured in the foundation wall or better yet, that it was just placed on the outside of the house like it was supposed to be, instead of letting our builder try to be clever.

 Framing Inspection